 5 Best Natural Sugar Substitutes

 Since I remember myself I had a sweet tooth.
 The sugar crash many people have, not only damages their teeth, but their health too.
 Sugar doesn’t contain any vitamins or minerals and provides empty calories to our body, that may turn to fat if overly consumed.
+It may affect our cholesterol and triglycerides levels, and may lead to insulin resistance which can lead to obesity, diabetes and cardiovascular disease.
+Another point is that sugar, due to its powerful effects on the reward system in the brain, can lead to classic signs of addiction (see my article about 13 effective ways to quit sugar).

 Some people may opt to use artificial sweeteners as sugar substitutes, however several studies have shown that they can have quite a lot of side effects, and the FDA has established an acceptable daily intake for each artificial sweetener.